Stability of 2D steady Euler flows related to least energy solutions of the Lane-Emden equation: Introduction

 Our second result is about the orbital stability of $\mathcal W_p$ in the energy norm.
 Unlike Theorem \ref{thm1}, in this case we can only prove orbital stability with respect to a smaller perturbation class.

 \begin{theorem} $\mathcal W_p$ is orbitally stable in the energy norm with respect to initial perturbations in $\mathcal S_p\cap L^\infty(D)$. \end{theorem}

 The proofs of Theorems \ref{thm1} and \ref{thm2} include two key ingredients.
-The first one is a new variational characterization of the set of least energy solutions $\mathcal W_p$.
-We will show that $\mathcal W_p$ is exactly the set of maximizers of $E$ over $\mathcal S_p$.
+The first one is a new variational characterization of the set of least energy solutions $\mathcal W_p$ in terms of the vorticity.
+More precisely, we will show that $\mathcal W_p$ is exactly the set of maximizers of $E$ over $\mathcal S_p$.
 The second one is compactness.
-We will prove that for any maximizing sequence of $E$ over $\mathcal S_p$, there must exist a subsequence that converges strongly to some maximizer.
-Having these two key ingredient, taking into account the fact that $E$ and $\mathcal S_p$ are both flow invariants, we can easily prove Theorems \ref{thm1} and \ref{thm2}.
-Note that these two ingredients are usually also key points in the stability analysis for other steady Euler flows.
-See \cite{BG} for steady flows related to solutions of the mean field equation and \cite{CWN} for concentrated steady vortex patches.
+We will prove that for any maximizing sequence of $E$ over $\mathcal S_p$, there exist a subsequence that converges strongly to some maximizer.
+Having these two key ingredient, we can prove Theorems \ref{thm1} and \ref{thm2} by properly using flows invariants of the Euler equation.
+It is worth noting that suitable variational characterization and compactness argument are also the key ingredients in the stability analysis for other planar steady Euler flows.
+For example, see \cite{BG} for flows related to solutions of the mean field equation, \cite{CW1,CWN,WA2} for flows with sharply concentrated vorticity, and a recent work \cite{Abe} concerning Lamb's circular vortex pairs.

 Based on Theorems \ref{thm1} and \ref{thm2}, we can prove the nonlinear stability of steady Euler flows related to isolated least energy solutions.
 For any $\tilde\omega\in \mathcal W_p$, it is said to be isolated if there is a positive distance between $\tilde\omega$ and $\mathcal W_p\setminus \{\tilde\omega\}$, i.e.,